2-Types of Sources

 - Seemingly unbiased, objective language that cites where he/she got the information.

 Sources whose authors intend only to persuade others won’t meet your information need for an answer to your research question or evidence with which to convince your audience.
 That’s because they don’t always confine themselves to facts.
 Instead, they tell us their opinions without backing them up with evidence.
-If you used those sources, your readers will notice and not believe your argument.
+If you used those sources, your readers would notice and would be less likely to believe your argument.

 Fact vs. Opinion vs. Objective vs. Subjective